ExpiryEats/ExpiryEats/README.md

 # ExpiryEats
-The code repository for ExpiryEats
+The code repository for ExpiryEats.